When’s the last time you popped in a cassette tape? Rented a movie at a video store? Wrote a check for groceries?

 10. Manual-transmission cars

 Cars utilizing stick shifts, also called manual transmissions, are disappearing around the bend.
 Fewer manufacturers make manual transmissions now.
-USA Today reports that only 3.5% of U.S. car sales in 2018 were manuals, compared with 6.8% in 2012.
+USA Today reported that only 3.5% of U.S. car sales in 2018 were manuals, compared with 6.8% in 2012.

 For those who love the stick shift, this transition will really grind your gears.